wolfnet/wordpressplugin/ReadMe.txt

 * Updating Smart Search results to land on configured view.
 * Default appearance set to "Modern Lite" for new installations
+* Fixed issue where agent photos would sometimes disappear in FireFox

 = 1.12.1 =